 The employee’s work ethic might be up to the mark.
 But their attitude towards female employees and leaders in the organization can be understood by their social media.
 Often employees post misogynistic comments and articles that can hurt the sentiments of women employees.
 They can also be called out for posting lewd and sexist comments on their colleagues’ profiles.
 Social media screenings help organizations filter out employees who have evidence of misconduct in their profiles.

 Employers can also detect if the potential employee has plagiarized their work portfolio and resume from another person’s profile with an advanced screening process.
 Plagiarism of work portfolios is a big red flag that employers need to know during hiring.

 Many times, potential employees take up a job for monetary requirements.
 They post content on social media that goes against the organizational ideology and even puts the reputation at stake.
 Social media screening for employment helps employers assess if the candidate truly aligns with corporate culture and mindset.

 4) Assessing expertise and skills

 These days, employees’ social media is their proof of skill set.
 They will be sharing content on their social media profiles that prove that they have knowledge and skillset about their career domain.
 Social media screening can be a covert way to see how updated an employee is about the subject and the career role.

 5) Verifying the references

 Conducting social media screening for potential employees can be quite a hassle.
-Therefore, Secure Check 360 provides accurate social media background check services of potential employees with alignment to the screening policy set by employers in compliant with state and federal laws.
+Therefore, Secure Check 360 provides accurate social media background check services for potential employees with alignment to the screening policy set by employers in compliance with state and federal laws.

 For more information on screening, please visit: www.securecheck360.com